 We have established a Master of Engineering (MEng) program in Electrical and Computer Engineering (ECE) at Duke Kunshan University due to the current strength of interdisciplinary education and research of Duke’s own ECE program.
 Duke ECE has pursued interdisciplinary research projects through its collaboration with other departments, such as the Pratt School of Engineering, the Trinity College of Arts and Sciences, the School of Medicine, and more.
 Today, the ECE department is an important contributor to the quality of applied science and engineering at Duke.

 In addition, the ECE program itself is emblematic of world-class education and research.
 It is characterized by a firm engineering foundation, and further grounded by the classes and experience that showcase Duke’s unique liberal arts environment.
-The ECE department at Duke is currently home to 237 undergraduate students, 100 MS/MEng students, and 161 PhD candidates.
+The ECE department at Duke is currently home to 195 undergraduate students, 204 MS/MEng students, and 192 PhD students.
 No matter their degree, these ECE students are characterized by the depth and breadth of their engineering education, as well as their superior communication skills, and a profound appreciation for how engineering fits within the broader societal spectrum.

 After graduation, Duke ECE students frequently achieve leadership roles across a wide array of fields.
 Some of them will work for academic universities, research labs, and companies within the engineering field, but graduates are not confined to opportunities within that area.
 Many graduates pursue their career in other specialties such as business, law, and medicine.